vpa1977/chisel-docker-samples/README.md

 ## How to Build the Samples

-To build the sample images, run the following [docker build](httpss://docs.docker.com/engine/reference/commandline/build/) commands from your terminal:
+To build the sample images, run the following commands from your terminal:

 ### For the chiselled JRE 8